 If your system has a 169 IP address, it’s usually possible to fix it.

 Opening a command prompt and typing the command ipconfig /release followed by ipconfig /renew can be helpful.
-It will tell you if Windows thinks your network card is connected.
+It will tell you if Windows thinks your network card is connected. (ipconfig is a really useful tool, by the way.)
 If your wireless connection is disconnected, try reconnecting.
 Make sure your usual SSID shows up in the list.
-If it doesn’t, reboot your router.
+If it doesn’t, reboot your router, which is a good thing to do from time to time anyway.
 If no SSIDs show up in the list, make sure your wireless network card is working.
-Some systems have a switch that turns your wireless connection on or off.
+Some laptops have a switch or button that turns your wireless connection on or off.
 If the wireless card is on but still not working, try restarting your system.

 If you have a wired connection and Windows thinks it’s not connected, try unplugging the cable and plugging it back in on both sides.
 And if that doesn’t work, try changing cables.
 It’s a little unusual for network cables to go bad, but they can.
+I’ve fixed a lot of persistent issues by swapping out a cable.
 It’s also not a bad idea to try a different port on your switch or router.

 Most of the time, restarting some combination of the computer, switch, or router and/or changing the network cable will fix this issue.